 Senco PC1010 Air Compressor Review

 What’s more, its tank has a one-gallon capacity.
 It’s best used for renovation and home improvement jobs, particularly when it comes to powering nail guns or paint sprayers.
 On the other hand, you can do arts and crafts or other artistic construction endeavors with this portable as well.

 The SencoPC1010 Air Compressor has a lube-free pump, which means you don’t have to be concerned about disposal issues or making a mess when working with oil as lubrication.
-What’s more, it comes with a one-year warranty.
+Moreover, it comes with a one-year warranty.
 As for its aluminum cylinder, it offers superior durability and ruggedness all around.

-The Senco PC1010 is also perfect for hobbyists who practice arts and crafts, since many pneumatic tools for woodworking and manufacturing make use of air compressors of this class.
+The Senco PC1010 is also perfect for hobbyists who practice arts and crafts, since many pneumatic tools for woodworking and manufacturing use air compressors of this class.
 It’s also an extra efficient kind of pump thanks to its direct drive motor.
 It takes only 35 seconds for it to recover and 128 seconds to pump up.
 What more can you possibly ask for?
-See our detailed review of the Senco PC1010 here.
+See our detailed review of the Senco PC1010.

 Makita MAC700 Big Bore 2.0 HP Air Compressor Review

 In regards to the Makita MAC700 Big Bore, it delivers quite a lot, as its consistent power rating for its motor is at an impressive two horsepower.

 The industrial-grade, “Big Bore” Makita MAC700 comes complete with oil lubrication of the pump to make run cooler (although this might come as a demerit instead of a merit for those who prefer oil-less pumps), low amp draw that mitigates incidences of breaker tripping or voltage drops that can destroy your air compressor motor, and substantially lower noise levels despite it sporting a pump that goes at a rate of 1,720 RPM.